All Products

 You can attach cloud disks to a Lindorm instance that uses local HDDs.
 Cloud disks can provide a lower average latency and higher IOPS compared with lock HDDs.
 You can separately use the attached cloud disks to store hot data or use the attached cloud disks together with local HDDs to store heterogeneous replicas.

-Lindorm allows you to use high-performance storage medium and cost-effective storage together to store the heterogeneous replicas of a data file.
+Lindorm lets you use high-performance storage medium and cost-effective storage together to store the heterogeneous replicas of a data file.
 This way, less high-performance storage capacity is used and the storage costs can be reduced.
 In normal cases, read requests access data replicas stored in high-performance storage for better experience.
 If the nodes that use high-performance storage is not available, read requests access data replicas stored in cost-effective storage for data availability and reliability.
 Heterogeneous replicas are suitable for scenarios in which high performance is required and request glitches are acceptable.

 Lindorm supports the following combinations of high-performance and cost-effective storage media for heterogeneous replicas: